top of page

 For those who want a bit more challenge, light trekking offers longer durations without extreme strain.
 The key is pacing and choosing manageable routes.

 Walking-based activities are ideal if you’re getting back into fitness or want something sustainable long term.
-They’re also easier to maintain consistently compared to more intense sports.
+They’re also easier to maintain consistently compared to more intense outdoor and recreational sports for men.

 Consistency is where the real benefit comes in—and walking delivers that without much friction.